ericandrewlewis/https-http2-and-wordpress/about-https.md

 The certificate also includes the web server's public key.
 If the digital signature can be verified, we can trust the public key as well.
-The public key is used to encrypt data between the user and the web server.
-Data encryption guarantees **privacy**, as no passive attackers can see what's being said by either party.
+The public key is used to encrypt data between the user and the web server. **Encryption** guarantees that attackers can see what's being said by either party.

 [Intro to TLS](http://chimera.labs.oreilly.com/books/1230000000545/ch04.html)